History of Suresnes: The 1890s

 A gendarmerie brigade was set up in Suresnes, in a building constructed in 1898 on Rue de Verdun, not far from the present-day church.
 The aim was to relieve congestion in the Puteaux brigade, which was too busy working in the Bois de Boulogne.

-On August 30, 1898, during the Dreyfus Affair, Lieutenant-Colonel Hubert Henry was taken into police custody at the Mont Valérien fort following the opening of an investigation by the Minister of War, Mr. Cavaignac.
-The next day, Henry cut his wrists with a razor in his cell on the second floor of the “1812 building.”
+On August 30, 1898, during the Dreyfus affair, Lieutenant-Colonel Hubert Henry was taken into police custody at the Mont Valérien fort following the opening of an investigation by the Minister of War, Mr. Cavaignac.
+The next day, Henry cut his wrists with a razor in his cell on the second floor of the "1812 building".

-Laure Surville, sister of writer Honoré de Balzac, retired to Suresnes at the end of her life.
+Laure Surville, the sister of writer Honoré de Balzac, retired to Suresnes at the end of her life.
 She was married to M. Alain, a civil engineer from the Ponts-et-Chaussée department, who had participated in the design of the 1842 suspension bridge.